mathmanu/caffe-jacinto-models/docs/Cifar10_Classification_README.md

 In this section, cifar10 dataset is used as an example to explain the training procedure.
 This is  a toy example to do the flow flushing of the entire training procedure.
 No inference script is provided to test the resulting model.

-First, open a bash prompt and set CAFFE_HOME to the location where Caffe-jacinto is placed.
-For example:
-CAFFE_HOME=~/work/caffe-jacinto
+Open a bash terminal and change directory into the scripts folder, as explainded earlier.

 ### Dataset preparation
-Change directory to your caffe-jacinto folder.
-* cd $CAFFE_HOME/examples/tidsp

 Fetch the cifar10 dataset by executing:
 * ./tools/get_cifar10.sh